Knowledge base

 Validity period of SSL certificates

-The SSL DV certificates from Sectigo with a duration of more than 1 year are automatically renewed by Infomaniak (certificate reissued during the month preceding its expiration date).
+Sectigo SSL DV certificates with a duration of more than 1 year are automatically renewed by Infomaniak (certificate reissued during the month preceding its expiration date).

 It is necessary to reinstall the certificate on your site if it is not managed by Infomaniak.